mattereppe/otupy/docs/source/ctxd/setup.rst

-openc2lib: Running the Context Discovery Actuator Profile in a Real Case Scenario
+otupy: Running the Context Discovery Actuator Profile in a Real Case Scenario
 =================================================================================

 1. Description